 In SOA 11g Provides service monitoring across all SOA Components Such as ESB, BPEL, Human Workflow

-SOA suite 11g has the Enterprise Management Console the me console is used for Manage SOA Suite Services, Manage SOA Suite Deployment, Review Logs and Exceptions.
+SOA Suite 11g has the Enterprise Management Console me a console is used for Manage SOA Suite Services, Manage SOA Suite Deployment, Review Logs, and Exceptions.

 SOA Suite 11g Components